DenefLab/EMIRGE/README.md

 ```R
 bowtie-build SSURef_NR97_123_for_emirge2.fasta SSU_candidate_db_btindex
 ```
-Make sure your these scripts are in the directory where all your sample folders are Run EMIRGE (see batch scripts for parallelizing)
-Make sure that --Phred33 is present (this is mandatory for new fastq files from Illumina) Takes approx. 20-40h on 10 cores per sample for 65 iterations Running with -j 1.0 (thus 100 % identity) which is different from the 0.97 that others use (unique seqs) There is also little point in parallelizing beyond 10 - 12 cores because of the dependency on usearch (uses 8 cores)
+Make sure these scripts are in the directory where all your sample folders are.
+Run EMIRGE (see batch scripts for parallelizing).
+Make sure that --Phred33 is present (this is mandatory for new fastq files from Illumina).
+Takes approx. 20-40h on 10 cores per sample for 65 iterations.
+Running with -j 1.0 (thus 100 % identity) which is different from the 0.97 that others use (unique seqs).
+There is also little point in parallelizing beyond 10 - 12 cores because of the dependency on usearch (uses 8 cores)
 ```R
 bash -x Batch_01.sh
 bash -x Batch_02.sh